mapzen/documentation/docs/overview/support.md

 Mapzen has many ways for you to get more help, and wants to hear from you.
 For example, you can send a note about questions about your bill, bugs or unexpected results, or enhancement requests for future development.

 All users have access to standard email support.
 Premium support and service-level agreements are available for an additional monthly fee, and you can subscribe even if you are within the free rate limits of Mapzen’s products.
-See (pricing support page) for information about pricing and how to get started.
 Premium support users receive priority response times, usually within one business day.

 Support analysts are generally available Monday through Friday, from 09:00 to 17:00, Pacific Time (US), excluding weekends and public holidays.
 Phone and chat support options are not currently available.